 A mature outlook, good communication and listening skills and the commitment to sustain regular contact are highly desirable qualities.

-Prospective Community Visitor volunteers will be provided with an information application information within five days of the initial enquiry and an initial chat with a coordinator is encouraged.
-Upon completion of the application form you will be invited to meet one to one with the Coordinator for an informal interview and induction.
+Prospective Community Visitor volunteers will be provided with an information pack within five days of the initial enquiry.
+Upon completion of the application form within the pack you will be invited to meet one to one with the Coordinator for an informal interview and induction.

 A National Police Clearance and reference checks are a mandatory requirement.
 To take the next step, you can either apply online here or contact the Community Visitors Scheme Coordinator on 08 8326 0020 or email firstname.lastname@example.org if you would prefer a paper application form to be sent out by post.